 So I will keep the verdict totally neutral and help you decide on your own.

-Related article: If you wanna know more details about my journey with kettlebell swings, and what were my results after doing “200 kettlebell swings every day“, go here.
+If you wanna know more details about my journey with kettlebell swings, and what were my results after doing 200 kettlebell swings every day, go here.

 - This exercise engages your lower back, hamstrings, glutes, arms, shoulders, and core.

-- Hip hinging means bending (breaking) your hips, and keeping the spine in the neutral position.
+- Hip hinging means bending (breaking) your hips, and keeping the spine in a neutral position.

 Just like you should pick up the box from the floor.
 A very similar exercise from the hip hinge family is deadlifting, which means lifting the bar from the floor.

 Depending on the weight of your kettlebell, it can build a crazy amount of muscle.
 Just follow the rules below.

 - You can also see gains and get stronger by adding more reps and volume.

 I’ve noticed that after doing 200 swings every day, my back, traps, and forearms got bigger and stronger.

 That’s because this was a brand-new movement.
 I was doing regular swings (and deadlifts) for years.